All you have to do is hike…

 If you are interested in backpacking, we also offer backpacking trips.
 Trip price includes meals, guiding, logistics, airport shuttle, group gear, photo sharing coordination, and a trip map.
 Gear rental for tents, sleeping bags, sleeping pads, and backpacks is available.
 Group size limited to 8, and trip difficulty depends on route.
 Price is $150 per person per day.

 Specialty Trips are trips that offer all the opportunities of a traditional guided trip plus a little extra.
-Our Natural History Tour of the Rocky Mountain Front trip in 2016 or is an example of such a trip.
-It included a naturalist and an overall natural history emphasis.
+Our Natural History Tour of the Rocky Mountain Front or Indigenous use of the Scapegoat Wilderness trips in 2016 are examples of such trips.
 We plan to offer one or two specialty trips on a yearly basis.
-Group size will be limited to 8 guests.
+Group size will be limited to 8 -10 guests.
 Price varies according to trip.

 You dream it up, and we help with the rest–this includes backpacking, day hikes, stock-supported trips, and any wild ideas that need some additional support.